oddbird/greenmud/greenmud.md

 ------

 It's a short conversation
-over the smells of grinding-and-ground-steeping coffee and the rest.
-A few chuckles, and well, he has to go.
+over the smells of grinding and ground-steeping coffee and the rest.
+A few chuckles,
+and well, he has to go.
 Not that you could really expect anything else, really, right?
-What could you expect, really-really really, right?
+What could you expect,
+really-really really, right?
 In a cafe, right?
-Over latte-cream planners, and scraps of novel-pages, and a table?
+Over latte-cream planners,
+and scraps of novel-pages,
+and a table?

 ------

 He's up up and away that way.
 Rob-man up-up and up-and-gone in slow motion, faster than the eye can think.

-But romantic interests take your number, and take you home by the hand (the other hand), brushing the hair from your blinking eyes.
-Walking home in the rain, carried through puddles and around potholes.
+But romantic interests take your number, and take you home by the hand
+(the other hand),
+brushing the hair from your blinking eyes.
+Walking home in the rain,
+carried through puddles and around potholes.
 Romantic interests slowly undress you by the fireplace, and you don't have to go to work the next morning.

 Or they are up up and gone in the blink of an eye, never seen or heard from again.
+The angel and the hobo:
+the disappearing kind.
+Here today,
+gone today,
-The angel and the hobo: the disappearing kind.
-Here today, gone today, all in the blink of a day.
-A live-long day.
+all in the blink of a day.
 Till the moon comes over the hill.
 And then night.

 ------

+It's Sunday anyway,
+she thinks,
-It's Sunday anyway, she thinks, as she walks home alone, all alone.
+as she walks home alone,
+all alone.
 It never really works out that way, does it?
 And never on a Sunday.
 Why is that?

-It's an empty night, and cold in the thoughts under her covers, dreaming of those eyes.
+It's an empty night,
+and cold in the thoughts under her covers, dreaming of those eyes.
 And those hands.
 The other hands.

 ------

 1. What a to-do to live today, without you.
 2. I'm blue.
 3. Without you.
 4. Another day, another planner.
 5. Another coffee or two.
 6. It's a whole new feeling.
 7. Just knowing that I could.
 8. Anon.
 9. Anon Anon Anon Anon.

 ------